 This was created by Jews, or with Jews in mind.
 It spoke its own language.
 This was the only category without an accompanying work of contemporary art.
 Some of the works pointed to the fate of Jews, while in others, the artists attempted to step out of their own cultural context.

 For the Jewish community in Poland, during the war and in the period just following, hiding, or hiding one’s Jewish identity, was a general experience.
 These objects, which took their beginnings in hiding, were exhibited in a glass display case within a space designed by Elżbieta Jabłońska (83 waiters and an assistant, 2006).
 The glass case was transparent – what was laid within was perfectly visible.
 For all of these objects, their symbolic reality, in which they were created and in which they endured, was an all-encompassing silence.
 Their display in this exhibition space broke this silence.
 Wojciech Łazarczyk created a sound sculpture simulating different noises – the quiet pulse of everyday ordinariness, bound by an underlying rhythm.
 It is no longer noise, but not quite music.

 THE EXHIBITION TEAM:

 Design: Wojciech Leder

 Production: Marcin Duda

-The exhibition will be presented form October 18th 2013 to February 17th 2014, during opening hours.
+The exhibition was presented form October 18th 2013 to February 17th 2014, during opening hours.